ParkJaeRim/MAKER/README.md

 3. When we write diary/album, application can make another blank for a new diary/album.

-4. Add recognition algorithm and classify our pet image into our applicatino.
+4. Add recognition algorithm and classify our pet image into our application.

 5. Add bookmark function on album.